SSWConsulting/SSW.Rules.Content/rules/checked-by-xxx/rule.md

 guid: 1aedc867-366f-47d3-aae8-9ff6d74da7ba
 ---

 There are times you should have your email checked by someone else before sending.
-Simply ask for that person to come over and check it on your computer or IM him/her if the person is not close by (e.g. in a different room).
+Simply ask for that person to come over and check it on your computer or IM them if the person is not close by (e.g. in a different room).
 This way you are guaranteed instant feedback and you won't clog up someone else's inbox with unnecessary emails.

+<!--endintro-->

 Examples are:

-<!--endintro-->

 * Where you are a little unsure
 * When you are new to a company and sending an email to a large distribution list